MatthieuNICOLAS/play-with-dart/README.md

 * Switch to the **Eclipse's Dart perspective**
 * Right click on **public/dart/pubspec.yaml**
 * Select **Pub build** option
-* Update references to Dart files, for example URLs to scripts.
-For example, "dart/web/play-with-dart.dart" -> "dart/build/web/play-with-dart.dart"
+* Update references to Dart files like URLs.
+  * For example, *dart/web/play-with-dart.dart* &#8594; *dart/build/web/play-with-dart.dart*

 It is important to remember that you will need to rebuild the project each time you update a Dart file and want to test the modifications into another browser than **Dartium**.